riffomonas/minimalR/04_aggregating_data.md

 ## Working with data in a data frame
-In the previous lesson we saw how we can merge two data frames together and how we can select rows and/or columns from a single data frame.
+In the previous lesson we saw how we can merge two data frames together and how we can `filter` for rows and/or `select` columns from a single data frame.
 We ended by discussing how the pipe operator (i.e. `%>%`) can be used to connect functions to direct the flow of data through a pipeline.
 We now want to take the next step in analyzing our data.
 Let's think of some questions we might have about the data in our data frame

 * What is the mean diversity across the three diagnosis groups?
 * What is the richness among people with and without a history of polyps?